Keiku/PyTorch-Lightning-CIFAR10/README.md

 This repository is still work in progress.
 Please use with caution.

-- [x] Docker and pipenv.
 - [x] check code format with black, isort, vulture.
+- [] Docker and pipenv.
-- [] Integration of hydra color logger and PyTorch.
-Lighting logger (Probably not possible).
+- [] Integration of hydra color logger and PyTorch Lighting logger (Probably not possible).
-- [] GPU usage for custom dataset does not remain high.
+- [] GPU usage for custom dataset and light weight model(resnet18, MobileNetV3) does not remain high.
+- [] In ``evaluate: True``, Accuracy is a strange value.
 - [] Fine tuning by torchvision's pretrained model